 It quickly became one of the most sought-after Echeveria’s around and became incredibly popular in Asia, with the price for just one plant costing well over £300.

-They are notoriously slow to offset but easily one of the most beautiful and rewarding Echeveria’s around, the most attractive feature has to be there pale green-grey leaves set off by their almost black outer leaf margins.
+They are notoriously slow to offset but easily one of the most beautiful and rewarding Echeveria’s around, the most attractive feature has to be their pale green-grey leaves set off by their almost black outer leaf margins.

-They make fantastic houseplants as they are so robust and easy to care for, just place them in a bright/sunny windowsill and water when the soil dries, feed with a slow release feed in the spring.
+They make fantastic houseplants as they are so robust and easy to care for, just place them in a bright/sunny windowsill and water when the soil dries, feed with a slow-release feed in the spring.
 They love our summers so growing them outdoors in a pot or in the garden in full sun will show off their full potential an intensify the dark outer leaf margins.

 If kept dry outside during the winter they are hardy down to -7.